Strengthening California’s Approach to Wellness through Innovation

 “We know that FSP programs have tremendous potential to reduce psychiatric hospitalizations, homelessness, incarceration, and prolonged suffering by Californians with severe mental health needs,” said Commission Chairwoman Lynne Ashbeck.
 “This innovation collaborative is strengthening the way counties deliver care to Californians with the greatest needs.”

 A cohort of six diverse California communities – Fresno, Sacramento, San Bernardino, San Mateo, Siskiyou, and Ventura – are participating in a four to five year multi-county innovation project that will leverage counties’ resources and experience to improve FSP delivery across the state.
-This multi-county project is supported by the Commission with technical assistance from Third Sector, a 501(c)3 organization that is focused on
+This multi-county project is supported by the Commission with technical assistance from Third Sector, a 501(c)3 organization that is focused on improving the outcomes of public sector services.

 The innovation collaborative aims to implement a more uniform data-driven approach to care, that provides counties with an increased ability to use data to improve FSP services and outcomes.
 Counties will leverage the collective power and shared learnings of a cohort to collaborate on how to provide the most impactful FSP programs and ultimately drive transformational change in the delivery of mental health services.